Techniques for improving the Sprint Planning in Scrum

 - Have fun.
 Enjoy what you do, talk with your team(s) about people’s lives, what is happening around the world, and take the time to connect with them.

-Here some options to help you out:
+Here is an option to help you out:

 Thank you for reading and for inspiring me to continue sharing.